cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/json/explanation/json_style.md

 commands containing `Tools.ExternalCommand` and pick the one that corresponds to the position of your command in the list (e.g. `Tools.ExternalCommand1` if it's the top item in the list) and then assign shortcut keys to it.

+### For Single file

+To style one JSON file you can run `json_formatter.exe path/to/file.json`.
+This will style that one file.
+If it prints "needs linting", the file wasn't styled, but now should be.
+You can use drag&drop: drag the json file onto the `json_formatter` icon, then wait a few seconds.

+### On *nix

+Run `make style-json` in main repo directory.